Intel Rapid Storage Technology: Matrix Storage Manager option ROM

 The newest Option ROM version is a 13 series ROM, this ROM will not be used by motherboard manufacturers for the X79 chipset BIOS, and it can be injected into a BIOS to use on the X79 with modded code, for those MFG's who have added a ROM switch, this is where the MFG has added both RST and RSTe to the RAID option of a BIOS, but there needs to be a code added for TRIM commands to be sent, when you inject the RST and replace the RSTe with RST option ROM in X79 boards that do not contain the ROM switch, TRIM can be dysfunctional.

 There are modded RST 13 series Option ROMs (legacy) available at certain BIOS modding sites that have been made functional for use in the X79 chipsets.

-When booting in a BIOS environment (legacy) and some / EFI, the RST option ROM is used.
+When booting in a BIOS environment (legacy) and some EFI, the RST option ROM is used.
 When booting in a true UEFI environment the Option ROM is not used as a SataDriver with the RST version takes over.
 In BIOS mode the legacy/BIOS booting is under CSMCORE.
-In true UEFI mode the RST is controlled under SataDriver in BIOS.
+In true UEFI mode the RST is controlled under SataDriver / RstVmdDriver in BIOS.

 The Intel RAID ROM is the firmware in the motherboard BIOS that is used to create the RAID array.

 Note: The RST drivers can be used for RAID and also on a single drive as it contains an AHCI driver.
 There is a bug in the version 12.5.0.1066 RST driver, which cause TRIM commands not to pass through the RAID driver to the drives.
 TRIM is disabled using this driver.